soundpress/RulesOfNYC/docs/c19/index.rst

 (a) Credit, Debit, and Prepaid Card Payment.

-   (1) An E-Hail Application Provider must ensure that an E-Hail Application that includes E-Payment provides Credit, Debit, and Prepaid Card Services complies with the requirements of 35 RCNY § 78-21(a).
+   (1) An E-Hail Application Provider must ensure that an E-Hail Application that includes E-Payment provides Credit, Debit, and Prepaid Card Services in compliance with the requirements of 35 RCNY § 78-21(b) and/or (c).

-   (2) An E-Hail Application Provider must ensure, for an E-Hail Application that includes E-Payment, that when Passengers pay by credit, debit, or prepaid card, the Driver receives deposit of funds within forty-eight (48) business hours, excluding banking holidays, of transmission of a batch close transaction from the E-Hail Application, except for incidents when there is a fraud investigation.
+   (2) An E-Hail Application Provider must ensure, for an E-Hail Application that includes E-Payment, that when Passengers pay by credit, debit, or prepaid card, the Driver receives deposit of funds within forty-eight (48) business hours, excluding banking holidays, of transmission of a batch close transaction from the E-Hail Application, except for incidents when there is a fraud investigation, which must be completed within sixty (60) days of the transaction.

-   (3) An E-Hail Application must not provide a Driver compensation for a trip that exceeds the fare for the trip plus tolls and tip if any.
+   (3) An E-Hail Application Provider must ensure that an E-Hail Application that includes E-Payment complies with the requirements of 35 RCNY § 78-21(b) and/or (c).

+   (4) An E-Hail Application may permit Passengers to split a fare if this feature is provided by the party processing the fare payment.